opsmate-ai/opsmate/docs/CLI/serve.md

   Start the OpsMate server.

 Options:
-  -h, --host TEXT        Host to serve on  [default: 0.0.0.0] -p, --port INTEGER     Port to serve on  [default: 8080] -w, --workers INTEGER  Number of uvicorn workers to serve on  [default: 2] --help                 Show this message and exit.
+  -h, --host TEXT         Host to serve on  [default: 0.0.0.0] -p, --port INTEGER      Port to serve on  [default: 8080] -w, --workers INTEGER   Number of uvicorn workers to serve on  [default: 2] --auto-migrate BOOLEAN  Automatically migrate the database to the latest
+                          version  [default: True]
+  --help                  Show this message and exit.
 ```